 additional files, if any, aren't required to run Vault.

 Copy the binary to anywhere on your system.
 If you intend to access it from the

 command-line, make sure to place it somewhere on your

 - Clone the Vault repository from GitHub into your

 ```shell mkdir -p $GOPATH/src/github.com/hashicorp && cd $_ git clone https://github.com/hashicorp/vault.git cd vault ```

-Build Vault for your current system and put the binary in
+- Build Vault for your current system and put the

 ./bin/(relative to the git checkout).
 The